extemporalgenome/littlepoland/README.md

-# polish
+# littlepoland

-A small (toy) Reverse Polish Notation implementation.
-The core code is ~100 lines long (and thus the code serves as adequate documentation).
+A smaller (toy) Reverse Polish Notation implementation.
+The core code is ~60 lines long (and thus the code serves as adequate documentation).

-polish uses float64 numbers throughout.
+littlepoland uses float64 numbers throughout.

-An example command-line program lives in the `calc` directory.
+An example command-line program lives in the `lcalc` directory.
 Once compiled, it can be run like:

-`calc 1 2 + 4 \* 3 /`
+`lcalc 1 2 + 4 \* 3 /`